Please review The Church of St. Michael & St. George's weekly e-newsletter to keep abreast of our events. Visit our online calendar for event

 Please be considerate of our neighbors on Ellenwood and Wydown.
 Take advantage of the complimentary valet parking on Sundays and do not park in front of driveways.

 Valet service by Midwest Parking will be available on Sunday mornings for elderly parishioners and those with special needs.
-This valuable service is being provided by an anonymous benefactor whom we thank for this very generous gift!
+This valuable service is being provided by an anonymous benefactor.
+Thank you for this very generous gift!

 Birth Announcements Needed

-Please contact Debbie Fenner at firstname.lastname@example.org or 314.721.1502 when there is a birth in your family, so we can properly welcome your baby into the parish family.
+Please contact Debbie Fenner at email@example.com or 314.721.1502 when there is a birth in the church family, so we can properly welcome the new baby into the parish.

 CSMSG Pre-Primary Enrollment